-It is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
+The Society is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
 Its Firm Reference Number, needed for regulatory enquiries, is FRN 109986.

 The Society is a member of the Association of Financial Mutuals ('AFM').
 It follows the Corporate Governance Code ('the Code') developed by the AFM for mutual firms.
-Annual Report 2020
+The Society is a member of the Association of British Insurers ('ABI').